YazIbrahim/Twitter_Sentiment_Analysis/README.md

 # Twitter_Sentiment_Analysis
-Creates a CSV file of a chosen topics tweets aswell as it's sentiment
+Creates a CSV file of a chosen topics tweets along with its sentiment

 ## Dependencies ##